Why Coil Cleaning is Important for Indoor Air Quality

 Why Proper Coil Cleaning Matters

 Not all coil cleanings are the same.
-When coils are difficult to access or heavily impacted, cleaning them in place may not remove all buildup.
+When coils are difficult to access or heavily impacted, cleaning them in place may not target accumulated buildup.
 In these situations, removing the coil can provide better access and result in a more effective cleaning.

 A thorough coil cleaning helps: